Raw vector

 CVE-2023-6058 is a high-severity Improper Certificate Validation (CWE-295) vulnerability in Bitdefender Total Security.
 Its CVSS base score is 8.6 (High).

-Operationally, ranked in the top 37.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked at the 8th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References